wormington/TestWebServer/README.md

 # TestWebServer
-A personal web server for testing functionality and access.
+A personal web server for testing basic functionality and access.